Live Chat Now

 • Financial Accounting

-Understand financial foundations, including asset recognition and measurement; reporting; accounting for income taxes, pensions and other post-retirement benefits; shareholders’ equity, share-based compensation and earnings per share; accounting changes and error correction; and cash flow.
+Understand financial foundations, including asset recognition and measurement, reporting, accounting for income taxes, pensions and other post-retirement benefits, shareholders’ equity, share-based compensation, earnings per share, accounting changes, error correction and cash flow.

 • Auditing